 In reality, the biggest factor to consider about the weather this time of year is the wind.
 This can drop the temperature significantly, and certain places (the west coast, notably) may be unsafe due to its severity.
 Some services or attractions, like ferries, may stop services in these circumstances.

 If you’re keen to see snow, you must go into the mountains.
 Snow isn’t especially common in coastal and lower-lying areas.
 Rest assured, December might still be the best time to go to Ireland if you want a true sense of the country and its spirit.

 What to Pack for Ireland in December

 Visiting Ireland in December?
-Aim to keep warm and be prepared for rain, as it’s a bit colder than November in Ireland.
-This means good all-weather tops and jackets and coats, rain-proof shoes, and wintery underwear.
+Aim to keep warm and be prepared for rain, as it’s a bit colder than traveling to Ireland in November.
+This means good all-weather tops, jackets, rain-proof shoes, and maybe even long underwear for outdoor excursions (like hikes around Dublin).
 Most indoor places have heating, so the key is to dress in layers.
 You can remove any unnecessary sweaters and coats when you’re indoors.

 - Good water-resistant hiking boots (if you like them), especially in the country

 - Rainboots if you prefer to have your feet completely covered

 - Rain-resistant gear: at a bare minimum, a good winter jacket with a hood

 - Thermal underwear is highly recommended to stay warm